Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **FPS - How can I increase FPS in Uranium Fever?**
   - Step 1:
-    - Consider trialing [Lossless scaling](https://uraniumfever.net/docs/losslessscalingguide).
+    - Consider trying [Lossless scaling](https://uraniumfever.net/docs/losslessscalingguide).
 Please note that the Uranium Fever team has no affiliation or financial interest in Lossless Scaling, and will not provide any support for the application.
   - Step 2:
     - Switch to the High-Quality launcher preset.
 This will trade visual quality for improved performance.
   - Step 3: